 So I sat there in the dark on the street across from her house.

 South Carolina law requires only opportunity and intent to prove adultery.
 I didn’t need pictures of them in “the act”.
 A couple of hours alone when his wife was “out of town” in another woman’s dark house was enough evidence of adultery for any Family Court Judge in this state.
 I had everything I needed to file the lawsuits.

 I hadn’t really decided how I was going to confront him – I only knew that I was going to be the one to confront him.
 He was my husband.
 He told me repeatedly I was the “Love of his Life”.
 No way was I going to allow my lawyer or my private investigator to confront him.
 The pleasure in that was all mine.

-I didn’t care about HER.
-She was just a gullible enough woman to buy his Good Guy Act.
+I didn’t care about her.
+She was just a gullible enough woman to buy his Good Guy/Brother Mason Act.
 Hell, I even knew how she felt.
 I had fallen for it myself years earlier!

 As I sat there, I began to decide how I was going to handle things.
 Around 2:30 a.m., I left and drove home.

 I parked my truck in our garage, and turned on almost every light in the house.
 He was in for a surprise when he came home because I wasn’t due home from “Florida” until late the next day.
 His personal cell phone was on the kitchen counter charging.